 Oxalis corniculata is a weed found throughout India.
-In Ayurvedic treatise, it is referred as Amlalonika and Changeri.
+In Ayurvedic treatise, it is referred to as Amlalonika and Changeri.
 It is also known as Amrulsak, Ohuka-tripati (Hindi, Bengali), Ambuti, Bhul-sarpati (Maharashtra), Puli-yarai (Tamil), Pulichintaku (Telugu), Pullam-purachi-sappu (Kannada).
 It has cooling, refrigerant, and stomachic action.
-The fresh juice of plant is given internally to relieve intoxication from Datura, dysentery and prolapsus of the rectum.
+The fresh juice of the plant are given internally to relieve intoxication from Datura, dysentery, and prolapsus of the rectum.

 Go Ghrita is ghee made from cow’s milk.
 When it is consumed in medicinal proportion it is beneficial for general mental and physical health.
 It is Sapta dhatu vardhak and Oj vardhak.
 It is Buddhi vardhaka (augmenting intelligence), Smriti vardhaka (enhancing memory) and Deepana (improves appetite).
 It cures internal dryness.
-Go Ghrita helps to deliver fat soluble nutrients to body organs.
+Go Ghrita helps the liver fat-soluble nutrients to the body organs.
 Its regular intake promotes strength by improving the digestive capacity.

-Pippali mula is aromatic root of plant Piper longum.
+Pippali mula is the aromatic root of the plant Piper longum.
 It is stomachic, digestive, pungent, hot, and very useful for digesting food, bile producing and laxative.

 Chitrak reduces vata and kapha and increases pitta.
 It is stimulant, anthelmintic and antiseptic.
 It is used in Ayurveda for colitis, indigestion, hemorrhoids, diarrhea, gas and intestinal parasites.